 Intermountain Healthcare offers phlebotomy courses several times a year.
-The course lasts for four weeks, and in order to enroll you have to have a high school diploma or a GED, a CPR or Basic Life Saving skills certificate, and at least one year of experience in customer service.
+The course lasts for four weeks.
+To enroll, you have to have a high school diploma or a GED, a CPR or Basic Life Saving Skills certificate, and at least one year of experience in customer service.

 Out of the four weeks, the first two weeks you are in a classroom, and the last two weeks you will have an externship at one of their chosen hospitals.

-Students taking this course are considered full-time employees, and will work 40 hours a week.
-The hours range from 4 am to 5:30 pm.
+Students taking this course are considered full-time employees and will work 40 hours a week.
+The working hours are from 4 am to 5:30 pm.

 The classes are held at the Employee Services Center in Murray, UT, but you will also have to go to training sessions at various hospitals around the area.